shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/01 CI-CD_.md/03 CodeDeploy.md

 ### Codedeploy

-CodeDeploy can be used to deploy code to EC2 instance of on-premise server.
+CodeDeploy can be used to deploy code to EC2 instance/on-premise server/AWS Lambda.

 ### Usage